 A nurse manager is a task-oriented role that is best suited for someone who is well organized, whose day is best run by a set schedule, who delegates well, and who follows up to ensure the tasks are performed.
 The nurse manager role is designed to make sure the unit, division, or service line functions like a well-oiled machine.
 A typical day for a nurse manager will involve:

 - Staff schedules

 - Conduct or arrange continued education opportunities

 The manager ensures staff carries out daily functions properly and is held accountable for underperformance or errors.

 Clear communication is expected from a nurse manager.
-Staff members look to the manager for direction on their role and assigned duties.
+Staff members look to the manager for direction on their roles and assigned duties.

 What Does A Nurse Leader Do?

-Upper level nurse leaders are less hands-on and more dedicated to building the long-term plans for a nursing team and health facility.
+Upper-level nurse leaders are less hands-on and more dedicated to building long-term plans for a nursing team and health facility.
 A nurse leader focuses on setting standards, influencing nurse teams, and personifying the organization’s vision.
 A typical day for a nurse leader will involve:

 - Policy setting